-The disputed domain name consists of the Complainant's whole trademark (Schneider Electric), written in a misspelled way, with a hyphen in the middle.
-Neither the hyphen, nor the omission of the letter "r" in the disputed domain name are sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
-This is a clear case of typosquatting.
+The disputed domain name consists of the Complainant's whole trademarks (MITTAL / MITTAL STEEL), in combination with a generic word (TRADE).
+The addition of the specific generic word in the disputed domain name is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
+Such word (TRADE) actually reinforces the confusion, as it relates directly to the activities of the Complainant.